 So before I start with the questions, let me tell you a story about love and being loved:

 When my mom was young, she had many knights asking for her hand in marriage.
-She looked old for her age, so even at age 11 a man fell head over heels for her.
-She even created a traffic accident by just waiting for the buss.
+They seemed to be so head over heels in love with her that they even talked about the nitty-gritty of organising their marriage.
+For instance, one of the knights seemed to have talked about organising his wedding with my mom at a rustic-yet-aesthetically pleasing barn (which might have been similar to the modern-day barn wedding venues Virginia).
+He happened to have also talked about the food menu that he wanted his guests to consume.
+No kidding!
+To be honest, she looked old for her age, so even at age 11 a man fell deeply for her.
+She even created a traffic accident by just waiting for the bus.
 Though, my mom didn’t know the secret of falling in love with someone, so she dismissed the men because she wasn’t in love with them.

 So what’s the story line?
 Well, of course I made it my mission to not end up like my mom.
 Knowing how to fall in love, I settled with the first man, who not only did I feel somewhat attracted to (and that would grow more so too), and not only offer stability for years to come, but who was in love with me.
 Yes, he loved me before I loved him!
 And you know what, it turned out to be the best decision I’ve made in my life.

-We all have an idea of what love should feel like, and maybe you’ve once felt that great attraction, or maybe you are with that person who made time stand still.
+We all have an idea of what love should feel like, and maybe you’ve once felt that great attraction.
+Pheromones, personality, common interests, and looks are some of the reasons you develop feelings for a person.
 But don’t dismiss love just because you don’t feel butterflies, because love can grow.
 Love is a verb, something you let yourself do.